In Nigeria, Christians face systematic persecution.

-The main perpetrators are members of the so-called Boko Haram, a Salafi-jihadi Muslim group that emerged in 2003.
+The main perpetrators are members of the ‘so-called’ Boko Haram, a terrorist group that emerged in 2003.
 Based in north-eastern Nigeria, members are also active in Niger, Chad, and Cameroon.
-The terrorist group’s brutal activities gained wider publicity in 2014 after Boko Haram kidnapped 276 girls from a secondary school in a village called Chibok in Borno State.
+The terrorist group’s brutal activities gained wider publicity in 2014 after Boko Haram kidnapped 276 girls from a secondary school.
 57 schoolgirls managed to escape, while 219 remained in the hands of Boko Haram.
 They were reportedly forced into marriages, sold into slavery, or presented to individual terrorists as a prize for their service.
 Non-Muslim girls were forced to convert to Islam.
-There are also reports indicating that some of the schoolgirls were used as suicide bombers in Cameroon.
 The brutal abduction sparked the global campaign #BringBackOurGirls.
-However, two years later, the situation in Nigeria has deteriorated and the girls have not returned to their families.
+However, three years later, the situation in Nigeria has deteriorated and only less than 100 girls have been returned to their families.